VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart2Chapter07.md

 ![alt](figures/panel.png)

-Panel must exist in `MainWnd,` `DialogBox,` another Panel control or other controls.
+Panel must exist in `MainWnd`, `DialogBox`, another Panel control or other controls.
 Besides other controls, it can contain content such as texts and images etc.